Clip path

 Under Australian labor laws, an employment agreement can be categorized into the following types:

-- Fixed-term agreement: Last but not least, fixed-term agreements refer to contracts that outline a specific duration (the start and end date) to complete a particular project or task.
-Under a recent update to Australia's labor legislation, all employers must provide a copy of the Fixed Term Contract Information Statement (FTCIS) to every worker hired under this agreement.
+• Fixed-term agreement: Last but not least, fixed-term agreements refer to contracts that outline a specific duration (the start and end date) to complete a particular project or task.
+Under a 2023 amendment to Australia's labor legislation, all employers must provide a copy of the Fixed Term Contract Information Statement (FTCIS) to employees hired under this agreement when the employee enters, or as soon as possible after entering, the fixed-term contract.

 Once you have drafted an employment contract following these guidelines, you can move on to the other steps of the onboarding process, which can be divided into two phases.